dorian-sz/TaskManager-CRUD-app/README.md

 First clone the repository

 ### Without Docker
-You will need to have dotnet, npm and mssql installed
+You will need to have dotnet, nodejs and mssql installed

 Install the required dependencies for the frontend by navigating to:  .\TaskManager-CRUD-app\Frontend\task-manager